tomjnixon/yarp/docs/source/api.rst

 Value casting
 -------------

-The following low-level funcitons are provided for creating and casting :py:class:`Value` objects.
+The following low-level functions are provided for creating and casting `Value` and `Event` objects.

 .. autofunction:: ensure_value

-.. autofunction:: make_instantaneous
+.. autofunction:: value_to_event

-.. autofunction:: make_persistent
+.. autofunction:: event_to_value

 Value Operators
 ---------------

-The :py:class:`Value` class also supports many (but not all) of the native Python operations, producing corresponding (continuous) :py:class:`Value` objects as results.
-These operations support the mixing of :py:class:`Value` objects and other suitable Python objects.
+The `Value` and `Event` classes also supports many (but not all) of the native Python operations, producing corresponding `Value` or `Event` objects.
+These operations support the mixing of `Value`, `Event` and other suitable Python objects, following the same rules as `fn`.
 The following operators are
 supported:

 * Arithmetic